osrsbox/osrsbox.github.io/_posts/2018-08-27-watercooler-new-item-id-search-tool.md

 {% include figure.html path="blog/item-search/item-search-interface.png" alt="Example use of the OSRSBox Item Search tool" %}

-My OSRS item search tool fills a much needed void.
+My OSRS item search tool fills a much-needed void.
 When starting doing some OSRS software development, I found that there were no up-to-date item ID databases or search tools.
 There were some solutions floating around the Internet, but none of them had game items that were recently added.
 This raised a big question in my brain... _Why are there no up-to-date item databases?_ Potential answer laziness of web devs?
 More probable answer: bad workflow for dumping the OSRS cache and updating databases.
-This lead me on a path to find a decent solution to providing a consistantly up-to-date item search tool.
+This leads me on a path to find a decent solution to providing a consistently up-to-date item search tool.

 I split the project into two primary categories: